jenkins-x/jx-docs/content/en/community/_index.md

 Please join us, we'd love to hear your feedback or have you participate and show some of the work you are doing with Jenkins X!

+### Events

+For details of the next Jenkins X talk or demo checkout our [talks at meetups and conferences](/community/events/) page!

 ## Joining the Community

 ### Want to contribute?